gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - After Sindy is in bed, Mama Roo teases Maddy gently about Gumption
     - "Been doing a lot of reading, you two"
     - Maddy (trying to change the subject) "Most goats aren't really readers"
-    - Mama Roo: "Don't forget he's only half goat---his daddy's a sheep."
+    - Mama Roo: "Well, he's only half goat---his daddy's a sheep.
+Not that that means anything," she adds hastily.
     - continues: "It ain't common, different kinds getting together, but there's nothing wrong with it."
   - Mouse wakes Maddy in the middle of the night
-    - Nudges her until she follows outside
+    - Nudges her until she follows it outside
   - Half a dozen others like it creep out into the moonlight and speak collectively
     - "We have news of your Papa"
     - Explains who the Gears is and claims they have tracked down Papa Roo as a thank-you